mdstella/minesweeper/README.md

 	- New endpoint added on the BE --> `/minesweeper/v1/flag/{gameId}`.
 Input and output is the same as pickCell endpoint, but it mark a cell as flagged.
 	- On the FE side added a toggle button to select if we want to reveal a cell or flag it.
 	- Added images for flags and mines.
-8. Modal game over notification added to let the user know if he/she won or lost.
+8. Modal game over notification added to let the user know if he/she won or lost (**COMMIT: 4e7a5f5e34a87f72371a25aa7cfa1f46e33621e0**).
+9. Adding test cases to BE (**COMMIT 6dae4935bff0f096f5acfaaf6a2857cd8832725b**).
+Added integration tests, invoking using the endpoint layer and going through the service.
+Added unit test cases on service layer (without mocking).
+Added unit tests cases on Endpoint layer (mocking the service layer)